in the outdoor laboratory of the majestic Sierra Nevada

 When ODAL students graduate, they have a large skill set.
 They can navigate through rugged terrain, cook a gourmet backcountry meal, facilitate a discussion on land ethics, climb a vertical wall, guide a raft down a river gorge, relocate a dislocated shoulder . . . all while practicing leave no trace principles.

-The Outdoor Adventure Leadership Program at Sierra Nevada College is not your typical outdoor recreation program.
+The Outdoor Adventure Leadership Program at Sierra Nevada College is not your typical outdoor education major.

 Like most other outdoor education programs, we spend much of our class time navigating mountainous terrain, climbing granite walls, descending snowy slopes, and maneuvering through river gorges, at one of the best outdoor colleges in the country.

 However, UNLIKE other outdoor education programs, we move beyond the small group field experience to apply our leadership skills into the wider community through service learning and senior portfolio projects that require integration of disciplines.